 Choosing the Right Landlord

-It is customary for landlords to check the background of prospective tenants.
+It is expected that landlords will check the background of prospective tenants.
 It is equally important for tenants to check out the landlord.
-This research can be quick and can save tenants the expense and inconvenience of settling disputes that could have been avoided.
+This research can be quick and usually it's anonymous.
+Even if you don't have many options for where to rent, you will go in with very important information which can save you lots of money, time and stress.

-If you only check one resource, it should be the current tenants.
-You may want to visit without the landlord, explain that you are considering renting and that you would like a little information about the landlord and the building.
+If you only check one source, it should be the current tenants.
+You may want to visit without the landlord.
+Explain that you are considering renting and that you would like a little information about the landlord and the building.
 Many tenants are willing to talk for a few minutes.
 Ask questions such as:

-• Does the landlord respond quickly when repair problems are reported?
-Were promised improvements (such as new carpet) completed on time?
+- Does the landlord respond quickly when you report repair problems?
+Were promised improvements (such as new carpet) done on time?

 If possible, talk to at least two current tenants.
-Poor reports are strong reasons to keep looking.
+Bad reports are a strong reason to keep looking, or to be extra careful about preventing and documenting problems if you move in anyway.

 Small Claims Court Records

-It is easy to check small claims court records.
-You can find out any court cases your landlord might have in Wisconsin through CCAP.
+You can easily find out any court cases your landlord might have in Wisconsin through CCAP.
 Make sure you check the name of the landlord or management company that is listed for the address on the city assessor's website.
-Records are available on the CCAP website.
-The case files will often be brief, but will tell who is suing whom, for what, and who won the case.
-You can also click on "case details" or "court records" for further information.
-For additional information you may want to go to the court in person and ask the clerk to pull files for all cases your potential landlord has been involved in during the last few years.
+The case files will tell who is suing whom, for what, and who won the case.
+Click on "case details" or "court record events" for details.
+For more information go to the county courthouse in person and ask the clerk to pull files for all cases your potential landlord has been involved in during the last few years.
+Have the case numbers from CCAP ready to avoid possible fees for looking them up.
+More information on CCAP is here.

-When you check the court records, try to also take into consideration the number of apartments the landlord/management company controls.
-If you find that the landlord has a disproportionately high number of tenant/landlord cases, or if you are surprised by the reasons tenants are suing them, then it may be wise to look for another apartment.
+When you check the court records, consider the number of apartments the landlord/management company controls.
+If you find that the landlord has a disproportionately high number of tenant/landlord cases, or if you are surprised by the reasons tenants are suing them, then it may be wise to look for another apartment, or be extra careful renting from them.

-Call the Department of Agriculture, Trade and Consumer Protection at (800) 422-7128 to ask if any complaints have been filed against the landlord.
-You can find out the number of complaints which have been filed against the landlord, the dates they were filed, and the way in which the complaints were resolved.
+Contact the Department of Agriculture, Trade and Consumer Protection to ask if any complaints have been filed against the landlord.
+You can find out the number of complaints, the dates they were filed, and how they were resolved.
 Again, remember to consider how many apartments the landlord owns or manages.
 You can also go to the agency and see the actual complaints.

 Building Inspection Records

 Many towns and cities in Wisconsin have building inspectors.
 Most inspectors keep written records every time they inspect an apartment and these records are public.
 You can ask to see the records for addresses you are considering.
 Focus on recent records, such as reports within the past five years.
 The records should show that the inspector has visited the apartment and what repairs the landlord was ordered to make.
 Check to see how soon the repairs were finished.
 Also check to make sure it is still the same landlord who owns the building.
-Remember, retaliation against tenants who contact inspectors is prohibited by statute and by Consumer Protection.
+Remember, retaliation against tenants who contact inspectors is prohibited by statute and by ATCP 134.09(5).
 Buildings that inspectors have visited several times recently are probably not being maintained well.
-You can also avoid landlords who do not make repairs even after being ordered to do so by the building inspector.
+You may want to avoid landlords who do not make repairs even after being ordered to do so by the building inspector.

 When you check inspection records it is a good idea to check zoning.
 In most towns and cities, building and zoning inspectors share the same office.
 Give the zoning staff the address of the apartment and ask how the building is zoned.
 You may find that no more than two or three unrelated persons can live in the building, which may come as a shock if you were planning to move in with some friends.
 You might also find out that your prospective "three-bedroom" apartment only has two legal bedrooms.
-In the City of Madison, if a co-tenant is forced to vacate by an inspector because of zoning or occupancy limits that were not disclosed to the tenants, some tenants may be able to break the lease without any consequences (MGO 32.08(2)(d)).
-Call your local building inspector or the Tenant Resource Center for more information.
+In the City of Madison, if a co-tenant is forced to vacate by an inspector because of zoning or occupancy limits that were not disclosed to the tenants, they may be able to break the lease without any consequences.
+MGO 32.08(2)(d) Call your local building inspector or the Tenant Resource Center for more information.

 What the Landlord Must Disclose

-Landlords must provide full disclosure of certain information to applicants prior to accepting any money.
-This is required so tenants can decide if they are interested.
-Landlords are also required to include written information on leases so tenants know the conditions of the unit and whom to contact if there are problems.
+Landlords have to give applicants certain information prior to accepting any money, so tenants can decide if they are interested.
+Landlords are also required to write certain important information in the leases.

 Tenants' Copies of Agreements

 Tenants must be allowed to inspect copies of all written agreements and rules before they pay any money to the landlord or make any rental agreement.
-After a tenant signs a lease, the tenant must receive a copy of the signed lease.
-If you request one from the landlord and they do not respond, you may make a complaint to Consumer Protection at (800) 422-7128.
+When a tenant signs a lease, the landlord must give them a copy of the signed lease.
+If you request one from the landlord and they do not respond, you may make a complaint to Consumer Protection.
+ATCP 134.03(1) Here are some things to think about when reading your lease.

-Note: With the passage of SB466 it has become extremely important that you read your lease before signing.
+NOTE: With the passage of new laws it has become extremely important that you read your lease before signing.
 Just because a landlord puts something in the lease does not mean it is legal.
 In fact, if the landlord puts certain illegal clauses in a lease, it could make the whole lease invalid.
-See Ending a Lease for more information.
-If you have any questions, please call or email the Tenant Resource Center before signing.
+It will also tell you what they can do with your property when you move out, or if you are evicted.
+See Ending a Lease and Property Left Behind for more information.
+If you have any questions, contact the Tenant Resource Center before signing and we can help you identify problems with the lease.

 Disclosure of Owner/Manager Information

-Landlords must give the following information to tenants in writing before or at the time a rental agreement is made:
+Landlords must give the following information to tenants in writing before or when they enter into a lease:

-Landlords who live in and manage buildings with four or fewer units do not have to provide owner/manager information in writing (It is assumed they will manage the building and accept legal papers.)
+Landlords who live in and manage buildings with four or fewer units do not have to provide owner/manager information in writing.
+(It is assumed they will manage the building and accept legal papers.)
 ATCP 134.04(1)(c) Tenants must be notified of any change in the name or the address of the owner/manager, the maintenance contact person, and the person who accepts legal papers within 10 days of a change.
 ATCP 134.04(1)(b) In Madison they must also disclose the phone number for each person above.
-MGO 32.08(1).
+MGO 32.08(1), Wis.
+Stat.
+66.0104(2)(d)1, 2013 Wis.
+Act 76, Sec.
+2

-• Contact the city assessor/treasurer or county register of deeds and find out who owns the property and where that person lives.
+- Contact the city assessor/treasurer or county register of deeds and find out what information they have available.

-• Look up that person's office and home number in the phone book or on the internet in case you need to reach the landlord in an emergency.
+- Look up that person's office or home phone number in case you need to reach the landlord in an emergency.

 Utility Disclosure Information

-Before making a rental agreement or accepting any money from the tenant, the landlord must tell the tenant what utilities are not included in the rent.
-The landlord must also tell the tenant if the tenant will be paying for any utilities in common areas of the apartment building including hallways, yards, parking lots, and laundry rooms.
-If the apartments do not have separate utility meters, the landlord must disclose this as well as what method is used to determine how much each renter will pay.
-ATCP 134.04(3) If the landlord informs the tenant that the tenant will be paying for a shared meter, the tenant could negotiate a fairer arrangement (perhaps paying a portion equal to the number of people in each unit).
+Before making a rental agreement or accepting any money from you, the landlord must tell you what utilities you have to pay for, in addition to the rent, and if your bills include any utilities in common areas of the apartment building including hallways, yards, parking lots, and laundry rooms.
+If the apartments do not have separate utility meters, the landlord must disclose this as well as how they determine how much each renter will pay.
+ATCP 134.04(3) If the landlord informs the tenant that the tenant will be paying for a shared meter, the tenant could negotiate a fairer arrangement (such as paying a portion equal to the number of people in each unit).
 Have the landlord sign the agreement and make sure to keep a copy for yourself.

-Call the local utility company for assistance.
-A service person from the utility can visit the unit to determine what services you should pay for.
+Call the local utility company for help.
+A service person may visit your home to see what services you should pay for.

 If you find out you are paying for someone else's utilities, ask the utility company for a copy of previous bills and estimate the amount the landlord should refund to you.
-The utility company can help with estimates or you can find some information about estimates here.
+The utility company can help with estimates.
+If you live in the MG&E service area in Dane County you can find some information about estimates here.

 Tenants who find out they have a shared meter which was not disclosed to them should write a letter to the landlord requesting a refund and give the landlord a deadline (10 days to two weeks).
 If the landlord does not respond, file a complaint with Consumer Protection.

 If you and your landlord are still unable to come to an agreement, mediation may be helpful.
-For details, call the Housing Mediation Service at (608) 257-2799.
-If the landlord does not comply, the tenant may sue in Small Claims Court for mandatory double damages plus fees.
+Contact the Housing Mediation Service in Dane County or the Wisconsin Association of Mediators outside of Dane County.
+If the landlord does not comply, the tenant may sue in Small Claims Court for mandatory double damages plus court costs and reasonable attorney's fees.
 Wis.
 Stat.
-100.20(5).
+100.20(5)

 Disclosure of Building Code Violations

 In the City of Madison the landlord must also disclose the tenant's right to abate rent (reduce rent payments to enforce the completion of inspector-mandated repairs), off-street parking requirements, and occupancy standards (how many people can live in an apartment).
 MGO 32.08(2)(c).
 Violations of Madison's disclosure requirements can carry a fine.
-If a tenant in Madison has repair problems that the landlord refuses to fix, call the City of Madison Building Inspector at 266-4551.
+If a tenant has repair problems that the landlord refuses to fix call the building inspector.
+In Madison, call the City of Madison Building Inspector at 266-4551.

 NOTE: We believe these extra protections in Madison still apply because they do not conflict with ATCP 134.